- AN ABSOLUTE WOW: BROOKS PRUMO ORCHESTRA: “PASS THE BOUNCE”

-- HOT JAZZ IN THE GARDEN OF EDEN (Part One): THE NEW WONDERS (MIKE DAVIS, JOE McDONOUGH, RICKY ALEXANDER, JARED ENGEL, JAY RATTMAN, JAY LEPLEY): AUGUST 20, 2017
+- MORE HOT JAZZ IN THE GARDEN OF EDEN (Part Three): THE NEW WONDERS (MIKE DAVIS, JOE McDONOUGH, RICKY ALEXANDER, JARED ENGEL, JAY RATTMAN, JAY LEPLEY): AUGUST 20, 2017

 SUBSCRIBE TO “JAZZ LIVES” BY E-MAILSUBSCRIBE TO "JAZZ LIVES" BY E-MAIL Subscribe to Jazz Lives by Email

 - Try to do at least one MILT today.
 Better, do many.
 They will transform lives, and not just yours.
 Read on:... fb.me/8T12dHkfL 1 week ago

 - It's not nice to try and fool us.
 Louis didn't and doesn't. fb.me/Ftrof2CQ 1 week ago

 - Glorious uplifting sounds! fb.me/6F3Bz3v7I 2 weeks ago